familycomicsstudios/NewCaveAdventure/MODDING.md

 # Modding
 To mod this game, here are some basic instructions.
+## How to make Seperate File mods
+Instead of changing the code in the game itself, you can make a new file for the game to open up (aka reference).
+Just do everything here.
+But when adding new code, copy a code definition (like a score function, etc) and redefine it in the mod file.
 ## Metadata
 You may change the game's metadata to document new modifications.
 ```